arober39/myfitnesspal_diary_entries/README.md

 pip install typing-extensions
 ```

-Since the myfitnesspal package uses cookies to log in from the terminal, we will have to grant the terminal full disk access (link).
+Since the myfitnesspal package uses cookies to log in from the terminal, we will have to grant the [terminal full disk access](https://osxdaily.com/2018/10/09/fix-operation-not-permitted-terminal-error-macos/).
 Ensure you grant access to a browser you've prevously used to log into myfitnesspal.

-## Pass in desired date range
+## Pass date range

 ```
 def main():